7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 2. Testi Kebab

-Most of the Kebabs that we have talked about are pretty standard but if you want to try something different…you should check out the Testi Kebab in Nevşehir.
+Most of the Kebabs that we have talked about are pretty standard but if you want to try something different…you should check out the Testi Kebab in Cappadocia.

-It is cooked in a sealed clay pot that is broken by the waiter when he brings it to the table.
+It is cooked in a sealed clay pot that is broken by the waiter when he brings it to the table and pours it into a cast iron skillet.
+It was some of the most tender meat I have ever eaten.

 3. Tandır Saç Böreği

 This is another specialty of the region.
-In Turkey, they have what they call gözleme which is similar to a quesadilla.
+In Turkey, they have a dish they call gözleme which is similar to a quesadilla.

 This börek is different because it is made like gözleme.
 It can be stuffed with anything but the traditional way is minced meat, tomato, egg, eggplant, and mushroom.